vishysank/console-log-atom/README.md

   * select text and then ```ctrl-o``` (OSX) or ```ctrl-alt-l``` (Linux/Windows) - Same as the above, except the selected text will be couched in a ```JSON.stringify()``` function.
 Can also be found in the command palette as ```Console Log:Add with JSON.stringify```

-## Configurations

-* **Include semi-colons :** Choose whether you want to include semi-colons at end of console.log function.
-Depending on the linting standard you use, you can choose to include semicolons. **Defaults to no semi-colons**
-* **Define Identifier case :** Choose whether to retain case of selected text when creating identifier. **Defaults to creating an identifier in capital case of selected text**

 ## Languages Supported
 * Javascript

 ## Coming soon !
-* **Coffescript Support**
 * **Deconsole your file :** enable quick  cleaning of your file after you are done debugging.
 * **Support for multiple selections**